-In light of these factors, we may not be able to undertake variation of objects of the Offer to use any unutilized proceeds of the Fresh Issue, if any, or vary the terms of any contract referred to in this Draft Red Herring Prospectus, even if such variation is in the interest of our Company.
+In light of these factors, we may not be able to undertake variation of objects of the Offer to use any unutilized proceeds of the Fresh Issue, if any, or vary the terms of any contract referred to in this Prospectus, even if such variation is in the interest of our Company.
 This may restrict our Company's ability to respond to any change in our business or financial condition by re-deploying the unutilised portion of Net Proceeds, if any, or varying the terms of contract, which may adversely affect our business and results of operations.

-55. We have experienced negative cash flow in the last three Fiscals and may continue to do so in the future, which could have a material adverse effect on our business, prospects, financial condition, cash flows and results of operations.
+55. We have experienced negative cash flow in Fiscal 2018, and may continue to do so in the future, which could have a material adverse effect on our business, prospects, financial condition, cash flows and results of operations.